MikeLister/basemap-builder/README.md

 In layers.txt make a list of the layers that you want to include in the final basemap.
 You can get the available layers from the [OS GeoPackage schema](https://docs.os.uk/os-downloads/contextual-or-derived-mapping/os-open-zoomstack/os-open-zoomstack-technical-specification/geopackage-schema).
 Take time at this stage to get this right, as each layer can take a long time to process.

 ## 3. Get the England boundary GeoPackage file
 We want to reduce the extent of the basemap to only include areas within England.
-Go to the [GeoPortal](https://geoportal.statistics.gov.uk/), and select Boundaries > Administrative Boundaries > Countries > 2024 Boundaries.
+Go to the [GeoPortal](https://geoportal.statistics.gov.uk/), and select Boundaries > Administrative Boundaries > Countries > 2024 Boundaries, select the BFC option.
 Use the filters to select only England, and download the GeoPackage file (make sure that the filters are included in the download).

 ## 4. Clip the layers to England and output to single files in a directory
 We will use the `clip_parallel.sh` file to clip the selected layers to just the features that fit within the England boundary.
 Check that the file names match those in that file, and that they are in the same directory as that file.
 To make the file executable run `chmod +x clip_parallel.sh` from within the termainal.
 Then run it with `./clip_parallel.sh`.